sebw/blog.wains.be/content/posts/2008/2008-07-23-ssh-local-and-remote-port-forwarding.md

 ### Notes

 - You would need to log in as root if you want services to listen on a port < 1024.
-- Don't forget to open necessary ports on any firewall either at home or work.
+- Already mentioned but don't forget to open necessary ports on any firewall either at home or work.
 - Unfortunately you can only forward services running on TCP, but [it is possible to forward UDP through SSH using netcat](https://blog.wains.be/2007/2007-02-13-tunneling-udp-requests-through-ssh/)